SCBI-ForestGEO/Dendrobands/README.md

 ## Contact

-Contact Erika Gonzalez-Akre or Albert Y. Kim for any inquiry on dendroband data collection at SCBI.
+Contact Kristina Anderson-Teixeira or Albert Y. Kim for any inquiry on dendroband data collection at SCBI.